Software and Hardware Tools

 Graphics processing units (GPUs)

-We will also be making a limited number of cloud credits available to students later in the semester.
+- We will also be making a limited number of Azure cloud credits available to students later in the semester by request if neither of the above resources meets your needs.